DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 With a <span title="jp. スキップ調 I think it means sort of running pace that is close to your maxium.">tempo run</span> she chased after Kai, and in no time Reiren reached the head of the line.

 "It is better be here than staying behind.
-Besides wind is nice on these great plains.
+Besides wind is nice on these plains.
 After all sitting still forever in that narrow thingy called car would dull even my body."

 "Got it.
 But do not go too far ahead."